 The Cape Wrath peninsula is a barren and desolate place with only a sprinkling of buildings and is almost completely uninhabited.
 It is actually closer to the Arctic Circle than it is to London.
-Plenty of wildlife though.
+As with the likes of Orkney and Shetland though, wildlife can be found in abundance.
 Red deer, seals, buzzards and a golden eagle are amongst the most impressive.
 The end destination is the Stevenson lighthouse.
 Built in 1828 it was intended to put an end to the numerous shipping casualties over these torrid waters.

 A couple of years ago I was lucky enough to visit the Cape of Good Hope in South Africa.
 Basically the exact same except way down at the other extreme end of the world.
 Swap a few ostriches for a few sheep and the temperature by a few dozen degrees and it’s hard to tell them apart.